ccnmtl/ohcoe-hugo/content/about.md

 * [Lighthouse](https://developers.google.com/web/tools/lighthouse/), an open-source automated auditor by Google

 ## Contact and Feedback
-For information about Project OHCOE, or to offer feedback, please contact at <a href="mailto:ohcoe@columbia.edu">ohcoe@columbia.edu</a>.
+For information about Project OHCOE, or to offer feedback, please contact us at <a href="mailto:ohcoe@columbia.edu">ohcoe@columbia.edu</a>.

 ## Licenses